TolgaTurap/Eniac-discounts-on-longterm/README.md

 # 👥 Team Project

-This project was completed as part of the **WBS Coding School Data Analytics & AI Program**.
+This project was completed as part of the **WBS Coding School Data Analytics & AI Program** in a collaborative team environment.

 ---